burakssen/blog/public/content/boids-n-inversekinematics.md

 This is the result of the fish simulation.
 As you can see the fish is created from the boids and inverse kinematics.
 The fish has a body, eyes, dorsal fin, and pectoral fins.
 The body and fins are created from the spine and the spine of the fish is created from the inverse kinematics.

+You can also find the live project on here: [Boids](https://burakssen.com/boids/)

 # Conclusion

 This was a fun project to create.
 I have learned a lot about boids and inverse kinematics.
 I have also learned how to create a fish from the boids and inverse kinematics.
 I hope you have enjoyed reading this article as much as I have enjoyed creating this project.
 If you have any questions or suggestions feel free to ask.